Jerome Moore for Harris County Sheriff

 - As your next Sheriff of Harris County, he will make saving lives at the Harris County Sheriff’s Office one of his top priorities.
 He will make sure the Harris County Sheriff’s Office jail has complete oversight.
 He will do his best to stop or significantly reduce the deaths inside the jail.
 He will personally make unannounced visits once a month to each of the county jails and inspect their conditions to make sure that they’re in compliance with the Texas Commission on Jail Standards.

 - He will make sure he significantly reduces the number of senseless killings and violent crimes in Harris County by being a proactive rather than a reactive sheriff.
+He will have monthly meetings with his command staff to come up with a strategic plan of action to target high crime areas and do his best to significantly reduce this violence.

 - He promises to build trust between law enforcement and the citizens of Harris County.
 He will implement programs where citizens and law enforcement learn how to interact with each other.
 His main goal is to gain back the community’s trust with law enforcement by returning to “community-oriented policing.”
 This is a proactive approach for deputies to meet the residents and become familiar with the issues that affect each community.